sitehandy/laravel-world/readme.md

   - Applied Laravel Eloquent best practices with proper relationship type hints
   - Improved error handling with typed exceptions
   - Enhanced code organization following single responsibility principle
+- **Database Modernization**: Complete overhaul of all migration and seeder files
+  - Updated all migrations to use modern Laravel 12 syntax and conventions
+  - Replaced deprecated methods with current Laravel standards
+  - Added strict typing and return type declarations to all database files
+  - Improved import statements and code formatting consistency
+  - Enhanced documentation with professional DocBlocks
 - **Verified**: Complete compatibility testing across Laravel 9, 10, 11, and 12
 - **Maintained**: All original functionality from khsing/world with enhanced reliability and performance